The Best Hiking & Backpacking Boots of 2021

 Criteria Used for Evaluation

-The other factor you have to consider is your ankles and that you want a pair of hiking boots that will protect your ankles in case you slip.
-You do not want to roll your ankle as most likely you will be in the middle of nowhere and will have a hard time getting back to civilization.
+The other factor you have to consider is your ankles; you want a pair of hiking boots that will protect your ankles in case you slip.
 So make sure you get proper ankle protection and support.

 The ideal choice should offer at least a very similar level of protection for your feet as some of the most expensive brands on the market today.
 Thankfully, the hiking boots presented here do just that in a number of ways.
 The outer shells of these boots often provide protection from the weather or at least allow you to resist its effects quite well.

-The soles of the boots protect you from sharp objects on the ground such as rocks and sticks, and the heavy-duty upper portions can often protect you from mosquitos.
+The soles of the boots protect you from sharp objects on the ground such as rocks and sticks, and the heavy-duty upper portions can often protect you from mosquitos and insects in general.

-We wanted to ensure that our selections for the best hiking boots were capable of keeping your feet comfortable and dry while sloshing through icy puddles or trekking through the rain for days at a time.
-For frequent or long-distance hikers, breathability is really important to keep your feet healthy and your spirits high in all conditions.
+We wanted to ensure that the best hiking boots on our list were capable of keeping your feet comfortable and dry while sloshing through icy puddles or trekking through the rain for days at a time.

-The boots presented here in this list have a fairly wide range of materials used, both synthetic and natural in composition.
+The boots presented here have a fairly wide range of materials used, both synthetic and natural in composition.
 Some materials, such as leather provide breathable protection from the elements, while others, like a nylon mesh, allow for great ventilation in and around the feet area.